 Shiyu Liu and Ahmad Ghalayini, Stanford University; Mohammad Alizadeh, MIT; Balaji Prabhakar and Mendel Rosenblum, Stanford University; Anirudh Sivaraman, NYU

 Recent datacenter transport protocols rely heavily on rich congestion signals from the network, impeding their deployment in environments such as the public cloud.
 In this paper, we explain this trend by showing that, without rich congestion signals, there is a strong tradeoff between a packet transport's equilibrium and transience performance.
 We then propose a simple approach to resolve this tension without complicating the transport protocol and without rich congestion signals from the network.
-Our design factors the transport into two separate components for equilibrium and transient handling.
-For equilibrium handling, we continue to use existing congestion-control protocols.
-For transients, we develop a new underlay algorithm, On-Ramp, that can intercept and hold any protocol's packets at the network edge during transient overload.
-Key to On-Ramp is an accurate measurement of one-way delay, made possible in software by a recently developed time-synchronization algorithm.
+Our approach factors the transport into two separate components for equilibrium and transient handling.
+For equilibrium handling, we continue to use existing congestion control protocols.
+For transients, we develop a new underlay algorithm, On-Ramp, which intercepts and holds any protocol's packets at the network edge during transient overload.
+On-Ramp detects transient overloads using accurate measurements of one-way delay, made possible in software by a recently developed time-synchronization algorithm.

-On the Google Cloud Platform, On-Ramp improves the 99th percentile request completion time (RCT) of incast traffic of CUBIC by 2.8× and BBR by 5.6×.
-In a bare-metal cloud (CloudLab), On-Ramp improves the RCT of CUBIC by 4.1×.
+On the Google Cloud Platform, On-Ramp improves the 99th percentile request completion time (RCT) of incast traffic of CUBIC by 2.8 times and BBR by 5.6 times.
+In a bare-metal cloud (CloudLab), On-Ramp improves the RCT of CUBIC by 4.1 times.
 In ns-3 simulations, which model more efficient NIC-based implementations of On-Ramp, On-Ramp improves RCTs of DCQCN, TIMELY, DCTCP and HPCC to varying degrees depending on the workload.
 In all three environments, On-Ramp also improves the flow completion time of non-incast background traffic.

 Border Gateway Protocol (BGP) forms the foundation for routing in the Internet.
 More recently, BGP has made serious inroads into data centers on account of its scalability, extensive policy control, and proven track record of running the Internet for a few decades.
 Data center operators are known to use BGP for routing, often in different ways.
 Yet, because data center requirements are very different from the Internet, it is not straightforward to use BGP to achieve effective data center routing.